firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 Jack snorted.
 "No way Sandra gets permission from mommy."

-I couldn’t tell a servo from a spanner and I hated Jack, but the rest of the robot nerds were nice.
+I couldn’t tell a servo from a spanner, and I hated Jack, but the rest of the robot nerds were nice.
 Besides, my mother had grounded me for challenging the patriarchy, so sneaking out was basically a form of nonviolent direct action.

 My mom and Kyle were going to be visiting Harvard on Saturday and wouldn't get back until Sunday morning.
 If I could just get past the house.

 I frowned.
 "Jack, you remember back in May when you erased a few hours of the house's memory?"